Insulin and Metabolic Disease

 Free radicals cause oxidation, exactly like rusting metal or hydrogen peroxide used to clean a cut.
 When excessive, it’s called oxidative stress.

-When calories are burned in the presence of oxygen our cells produces these unstable atoms (ions) we call free radicals.
-They are a fact of being alive!
-When foods are “Real,” whole, not refined, and contain ample whole plants, they are naturally lower in calories and produce fewer free-radicals.
-Our cells manage these natural levels beautifully.
+When your cells burn calories in the presence of oxygen, they produce some unstable atoms (ions) we call free radicals.
+So, free radicals are a fact of being alive!
+When meals are “Real” and whole (not refined), they are naturally lower in calories and produce fewer free-radicals.
+Our cells can manage these natural free-radical levels beautifully!

-High-calorie, “hard-to-eat-just-one,” processed foods yield excessive free radicals (oxidative stress).
-Cells can become overwhelmed and the damage can include gene mutation — meaning the early initiation-phase of cancer.[1]
+High-calorie, “hard-to-eat-just-one” processed foods, however, yield excessive free radicals (oxidative stress).
+Cells can become overwhelmed and the damage can include gene mutation — possibly meaning the initiation-phase of cancer.[1]

 In a sense, cells become etched, chronically inflamed, and quite working properly, but they don’t always die young.
-Chronic disease disrupts natural cell-death and replacement (apoptosis) so the damaged cells can linger on, functioning poorly, and supporting the diseased state.
+Chronic diseases disrupt the natural cell-death and replacement process (apoptosis).
+In this way, the damaged cells can linger on, functioning poorly, and continue supporting the diseased state.

-Remember, ALL calories produce free radicals: unavoidable!
-So to, the subject pops up several times on this website.
-For example, under Fats, Oils and Health Why?
-Because a dietary pattern low in fat and high in whole plant fiber will produce vastly fewer and prevent oxidative stress.
+ALL calories produce free radicals: they are unavoidable!
+This subject pops up several times on this website.
+For example, under Fats, Oils and Health

 Oxidative Stress and Vascular Disease

-The vascular diseases have been the leading causes of death in the U.S. and Europe for generations.
+Sick blood vessels (arterial vascular disease) are the leading causes of death in the U.S. and Europe, and have been for generations.
 Diseases like: coronary artery disease, peripheral arterial disease, vascular dementia, stroke, and so forth.
 Arterial vascular diseases (atherosclerosis) illustrate the dangers of oxidative stress quite nicely.

-Excessive free radicals cause your “bad” LDL-cholesterol to become oxidized and stickier.
-At the same time, high-calorie eating elevates blood-sugar, insulin, and triglycerides[1].
+Excessive free radicals in the diet can cause your “bad” LDL-cholesterol to become oxidized and stickier.
+At the same time, high-calorie eating may elevate blood-sugar, insulin, and fat in the blood (triglycerides)[1].

-Arteries and capillaries are receiving quadrillions of atomic-scale injuries.
-Now, toss in some TMAO (discussed in Animal Products and Health) from excessive red meat and processed meat (the worst), and the pattern for higher risk of vascular disease is established.
-The damage to the blood vessels and the interior of cells (and specifically the cell’s power plants) leads to a spiral of disfunction.
+Free radical action can be viewed as quadrillions of atomic-scale injuries to any tissue, such as a blood vessel.
+Now, toss in some TMAO (discussed in Animal Products and Health) from excessive red meat or processed meat (the worst), and the higher risk for vascular disease becomes established.
+Damage to the blood vessels, the interior of cells — but specifically the cell’s power plants — leads to a spiral of disfunction.
 Damaged cells can’t repair or replace themselves properly.
-DNA Repair-Shop: closed until lifestyle modification
+DNA Repair-Shop: closed until lifestyle modification.

 We eliminate this major factor of disease by restricting sugar, bread and refined carbs — which lowers insulin and triglycerides.
-Your triglyceride number in the fasting state is closely linked to your small-dense LDL-cholesterol — the bad stuff.
+By elevating the “rainbows” — colorful plant foods we elevate disease-fighting antioxidants.

-Dr Caldwell Esselstyn, M.D. has observed the “streaks” of atherosclerotic plaque in the arteries of overweight children as young as age-four.
-Of course, that is long before a diagnosis of heart disease or a stroke.
+Decades ago, Dr. Caldwell Esselstyn observed the “streaks” of atherosclerotic plaque in the arteries of overweight children — as young as age-four.
+Of course, that’s long before a diagnosis of heart disease.
 One of the observable physical parameter of vascular trouble is gradually elevating blood pressure (hypertension).

-Dozens of biological factors influence the physics of increasing vascular pressure.
-Sooner or later, better health can be achieved with lifestyle and diet modification, but why wait?
-The project of improving self-knowledge might begin with the purchase of a blood pressure cuff and learning how to use it–about $50.
+Dozens of health factors influence the physics of increasing vascular pressure.
+They include diet, stress, sleep habits, and exercise.
+Improving self-knowledge can begin with the purchase of a blood pressure cuff (about $50) and finding out how to properly use it.

 Researcher studied associations between various types of animal products and cardio-vascular disease in older individuals.
 The 2022, peer-reviewed report involved 3921 adults age 65+ with an average follow-up was 12.2 years.
 What did they find out?